 Tremors and other symptoms of alcohol withdrawal can occur as soon as six hours after someone last had a drink.
 That’s why some alcoholics wake up shaky in the morning and need a drink to feel steady.

 Some people can develop a severe form of alcohol withdrawal known as delirium tremens, or DTs, that can cause a severe shaking or shivering.
 Other symptoms of DTs include hallucinations, agitation, high blood pressure, fever and even seizures.
-Because delirium tremens can be fatal, it’s often recommended that individuals withdrawing from alcohol undergo a medically monitored alcohol detox.
+Because delirium tremens symptoms can be fatal, it’s often recommended that individuals detoxing from alcohol undergo a medically monitored alcohol detox.

 According to the Practical Neurology journal, frequent and excessive alcohol consumption can also damage the cerebellum, an area of the brain located near the top of the brain stem that regulates balance, coordination and fine motor movement.